cnabio/cnab-spec/101-bundle-json.md

 ## Credentials

 A `bundle.json` MAY contain a section that describes which credentials the bundle expects to have access to in the invocation image.
 This information is provided so that users can be informed about the credentials that are required by the invocation image in order for the invocation image to perform its tasks.
+If a bundle has no invocation images, the credentials section SHOULD be omitted.

 Credentials differ from parameters in intention: A _parameter_ represents application configuration.
 A _credential_ represents the _identity of the agent performing the action_.
 For example, the lifecycle of one bundle installation may be managed by several individuals.
 When interacting with that bundle, individuals may use their own credentials.
 However, the bundle's _parameters_ are assumed to be attached to the bundle itself, regardless of which individual is presently acting on that bundle.